 That’s where sales leadership comes in.
 So, does leadership know what we covered?
 Do they follow it up with weekly sales team meetings reinforcing what was covered in the session.
 Checking in to see how they’re doing with the new skills.

 We also follow up all of our training with videos, blog posts, articles, slide decks every single week that reinforces what we covered in the training.
-This is what helps to reinforce the training.
+This is what helps to reinforce the training and sales mindset.

-How does being good at sales help you in life?
+How does having a good sales mindset help you in life?

 If you’re really good at sales, you’re able to ask for what you want.
 You are more confident, you take ownership of your life.

 Sales is one of the only jobs where people will consistently say no to you.
-So you learn to have a thick skin, to be able to handle rejection.
+So you learn to have a thick skin, have a great sales mindset and to be able to handle rejection.

 If you weren’t doing what you are doing now, what else would you do?